juishinde04/conversion_funnel_analysis/README.md

 ## 🚀 Future Improvements
 - Time-based funnel analysis
 - Use of real-world datasets
 - Build more interactive dashboards for clearer decision-making

+- ## 📌 Summary
+This project focuses on identifying user drop-off patterns and translating them into actionable insights to improve conversion rates.

 ---